SeaOfNodes/Simple/chapter03/README.md

 Declaring a name adds it to the current symbol table.
 If a name is assigned to, then its mapping in the most recent symbol table is updated.
 If a name is accessed, its mapping is looked up in the symbol tables.
 The lookup goes up the stack of symbol tables.

+## ScopeNode

+We wrap the stack of symbol tables in a `ScopeNode`.
+When a name binding is added to a symbol table, we also make the newly added node an input in the `ScopeNode`.
+This means that the `ScopeNode` is a user of all nodes that define new names.

+From an implementation point of view, the symbol table maps names to offsets in the ScopeNode's inputs.

+When a scope is exited, we not only pop the symbol table representing the scope, but also remove the relevant input nodes.

+In the visualization, we show the ScopeNode in a separate box; the stack of symbol tables is shown inside the box.
+We show the edge from each variable in the symbol table to the defining Node in the graph.

 ## Demonstration